-The City has received notification of the changes that FEMA/National Flood Insurance Program will be implementing effective October 1, 2013.
+The City has received notification of the changes that FEMA/National Flood Insurance Program have been implemented.
 A significant highlight of the changes includes premium changes for both residential and commercial properties.
 FEMA will no longer extend the Pre-Flood Insurance Rate Map (FIRM) properties a subsidized flood premium rate.
 Properties will now be required to pay the true actuarial rates.
 The effects to City residents are as follows:

 There are 153 non residential buildings and 1,593 residential buildings that will see a 25% premium increase each year until they reach the True Rate for the flood insurance.